 What the national and international evidence says

 - Recognise heterogeneity of individual rough sleepers’ housing and support needs and their different entitlements to publicly funded support.
-Local housing markets and rough sleeper population profiles will also vary across the UK.

 - Take swift action to prevent or quickly end street homelessness, thereby reducing the number of rough sleepers who develop complex needs and potentially become entrenched.